You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 Walking is one of the most underestimated activities.
 Yes, we use mostly legs to walk, but it’s actually a full-body exercise.
 You still need to swing your arms and the core has to work to provide balance and stability.

-So, you just need to walk more and practice engaging the core.
+So, you just need to walk more and practice engaging your core.
 To increase benefits head for the hills and add a couple of exercise pauses.

-With core engaged forward, punches and overhead jabs are nice and easy exercises to do.
-You can even do it while walking if you don’t mind looking a little bit silly.
+Engage your core and forward punches and overhead jabs are nice and easy exercises to do.
+You can even do it while walking if you don’t mind looking as if you’re fighting off some overhead demons. 🙂

 How to Engage Your Core While Running